Anastasiya-m4c/wool-silk_ecommerce/README.md

 - As a user, I want to book and pay a deposit for a class so I can secure my spot.
 - As a user, I want to see my booked classes in my profile so I don't forget.

-## Video Tutorials
-- As a visitor, I want to browse tutorials selection so I can decide what to purchase.
-- As a user, I want to purchase a video tutorial so I can watch it anytime.
-- As a user, I want my purchased/subscribed tutorials available in my account so I can rewatch them later.

 ## Payments & Subscription
 - As a user, I want to pay securely online (Stripe) so I feel confident using the site.
 - As an admin, I want to manage prices and products so I can update offers quickly.